Seraphace/github-slideshow/0000-01-02-Seraphace.md

 title: "Welcome to our second slide!"
 ---
 MY CHANGED TEXT! version 2
-Use the left arrow to go back!Use the left arrow to go back!
+Use the left arrow to go back!
 Change all the stuff version 3